MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Partner/Update-MgBetaTenantRelationshipDelegatedAdminRelationship.md

 ## SYNOPSIS
 Update the properties of a delegatedAdminRelationship object.
-A relationship can only be updated if it's in the created status.
+You can only update a relationship when it's in the created status.

-> [!NOTE]
+However, you can update the autoExtendDuration property when the relationship is in either the created or active status.
-> To view the v1.0 release of this cmdlet, view [Update-MgTenantRelationshipDelegatedAdminRelationship](/powershell/module/Microsoft.Graph.Identity.Partner/Update-MgTenantRelationshipDelegatedAdminRelationship?view=graph-powershell-1.0)
+This API is available in the following national cloud deployments.

 ## SYNTAX